blfcweb/biggestlittlefc.github.io/theme/story-00.md

 </div>
 <div class="dialogue">
 <h4>THISTLE</h4>
-<p>Thanks, but I’m not worried about the cost if it means I get to see you guys!</p>
+<p>Thanks, but I'm not worried about the cost if it means I get to see you guys!</p>
 </div>
 <div class="dialogue">
 <h4>BAZ</h4>